kasraavand/SuffixTree/README.md

 ## Preamble

-This module is an optimized implementation of Ukkonen's suffix tree algorithm in python which **will** be having most of the important text processing functionalities such :
+This module is an optimized implementation of Ukkonen's suffix tree algorithm in python which **will** be having most of the important text processing functionalities such as:

 ### Search for strings: